colaisr/research_flow/docs/MASTER_PLAN.md

 - Organization-scoped: RAGs belong to organizations (same as other tools)
 - Flow execution: Uses organization context (same as flow)
 - Duplication logic: Same as other tools (RAG tools copied when duplicating system flows)
+- **Access Control**: All organization members automatically have Editor access to all RAGs in the organization
+  - No explicit sharing needed within organization
+  - Owner role is assigned to creator (via RAGAccess entry)
-- Access control: All org members can access (based on role), no explicit sharing needed within org
+  - All other org members get Editor access by default (can upload, download, query, manage files)
+  - Sharing endpoints (`POST /api/rags/{id}/share`) are kept for future use (public sharing, external users, etc.)

 **Storage & Infrastructure**:
 - File storage: Store original files (required for UX)